tuan0101/MyBlog/Languages/Low vs High Languages.md

 high level = shorter development time + slower executable file

 But it's not always the case.
-A highe level programming language isn't necessarily slower than a low level programming language.
+A high level programming language isn't necessarily slower than a low level programming language.
 For intance, **Scala** is higher level compared to **Java** but provbides many ways to work with multithreading and collections that perform better than it's java's equivalent. ------*StackOverflow*------